gchq/stroom-docs/dev-guide/docker-running.md

 # Running Stroom in a Docker Container

-This is how to run Stroom using Docker (assuming you already have Docker installed).
+This is how to run Stroom using Docker.
 You may also [build a Docker image from scratch](./docker-building.md).

 ## Using a pre-built _Docker Hub_ image for Stroom 5.0